 Do Granite Countertops Emit Radon?
 (And Other Radon FAQs)

-People love their granite countertops, though some now consider them too commonplace and prefer newer choices like quartz or quartzite.
+People love their granite countertops, though some now consider them too commonplace and prefer materials such as quartz or quartzite.
 But there’s another reason some segue from granite.
-They worry that it will emit radon, a colorless, odorless radioactive gas that comes from the natural breakdown of rocks and natural stones.
+They may worry that it will emit radon, a colorless, odorless radioactive gas that comes from the natural breakdown of rocks and natural stones.

 Why is radon a possibility with granite?

 Like all rocks, granite may contain naturally occurring radioactive elements like radium, uranium and thorium.
 Some pieces of granite contain more of these elements than others.
-These radioactive elements are solids, but, over time, they decay into radon, a colorless, odorless, radioactive gas, the EPA says.
+These radioactive elements are solids, but, over time, they may decay into radon, says the Environmental Protection Agency (EPA).

 Are the levels of radon in granite countertops harmful?

-Because granite isn’t very porous (compared to other porous stones like sandstone) and because large quantities of it aren’t typically used in most single-family homes, the radon isn’t likely to escape in a significant enough quantity to cause problems, says Hanson.
-Moreover, kitchens and bathrooms and other rooms that might contain granite are usually well ventilated, which lessens risks, he says.
+Because granite isn’t very porous and large quantities of it aren’t typically used in most single-family homes, the radon isn’t likely to escape in a significant enough quantity to potentially cause problems, says Brian Hanson, a specialist with the National Radon Program Services at Kansas State University.
+Moreover, kitchens, bathrooms and other rooms that might contain granite are usually well ventilated, which may lessen the risks, he says.

-Emery concurs, saying, “From published scientific literature, it seems that the amount of radon from granite countertops is minuscule.
-The decision whether to use it or rip it out if it’s already in a house you buy really becomes a personal decision about what products you bring into your home—similar to whether to use traditional paints or those with only no or low-VOC compounds.”
+Robert Emery, DrPH, vice president of safety, health, environment, and risk management at the University of Texas, Health Science Center concurs, saying, “From published scientific literature, it seems that the amount of radon from granite countertops is minuscule.
+The decision whether to use it or rip it out if it’s already in a house you buy really becomes a personal decision about what products you bring into your home — similar to whether to use traditional paints or those with only no or low-VOC compounds.”

 A greater risk is radon originating in soil beneath a home’s foundation and radon in well water, says Hanson.